HgN37/easyFingerprint/README.md

 # easyFingerprint Arduino Library

+## Update
+[No more support] This library is not working with the latest version of its dependencies.

 ## Introduction
 This project make an easy-to-use library for Ardafruit Fingerprint Sensor R30x-series based on Ardafruit's library.